About me

 I spend my day designing, developing, and maintaining space traffic management software for satellite operators.
 Mostly backend in Java, but often enough working across components and the whole stack, including TypeScript and Python.

-Pretty early on I became technical lead in a project for ESA’s Space Debris Office.
-I think I was picked because I was the only free Java developer around.
-But I proved good enough to now be one of our product owners, responsible for technical planning and delivering what we promise.
+Early on I became technical lead in a project for ESA’s Space Debris Office (probably because I was the only free senior developer around).
+I proved good enough to now be one of our product owners, responsible for technical planning and delivering what we promise.

 Engineering Consultant @ ALTEN (03/2022 - 10/2022)